Zevere/Zevere-Specs/docs/web-api/vNext/vNext.md

   - `zv.error.invalid`: Validation errors.
 In this case, payload contains the `validation_errors` array.
 - `404`:
   - `zv.error.not-found`: Resource does not exist.
+- `415`:
+  - `zv.error.not-supported`: Media type is not supported for this endpoint and method.
 - `500`:
   - `zv.error.fault`: Server failed to process the request.